 Wanggu Station Introduction

-Wanggu is an area in the Pingxi district that was settled relatively late.
-During the Xianfeng period of the Qing Dynasty, a person from Quanzhou, Fujian named Hu Jie came to this area for cultivation.
-The mine was flooded, leading to numerous casualties, hence the name "Wangankeng" (meaning "lost mine pit").
-During the Japanese occupation, due to the unfortunate connotation, it was renamed "Wanggu Pit."
-In 1972, a stop was established to transport coal from the Qinghe Coal Mine, initially named Qinghe Station.
-As the mining industry declined, the bustling scene of miners coming and going gradually disappeared, hidden among the lush mountains and forests.
-Today, occasional travelers depart here in search of Wanggu Waterfall.
-For hiking enthusiasts, nearby is Wanggu Waterfall, just a short 10-minute walk from the station.
-From Wanggu Station, head towards the Qinghe Broken Bridge direction, cross the new elevated asphalt road over the railway, and after about a 5-minute walk, you will reach the entrance of Wanggu Waterfall Trail.
-The Wanggu Waterfall Trail was originally a passage for early residents between Lingjiao and Shifen, stretching about 500 meters.
-Except for a short section of steep stairs at the trail entrance, most of it is a gentle tree-lined mountain path where you can enjoy the four-tiered Wanggu waterfall group along the way, rich in ecology, while appreciating the beauty of the mountains and forests.
+Wanggu is a relatively late-developed area in the Pingxi region.
+During the Xianfeng period of the Qing Dynasty, Hu Jie, a person from Quanzhou, Fujian, came here to cultivate the land, but the mine was flooded by heavy rains, resulting in numerous casualties, hence the name "Wangankeng" or "Lost Mine Pit."
+During the Japanese occupation period, due to the inauspicious name, it was renamed "Wanggu Pit."
+In the 61st year of the Republic, a stop was established to transport coal from Qinghe Mine, initially named Qinghe Station.
+As mining declined, the bustling scene of workers coming and going gradually faded, hidden among the lush mountains.
+Nowadays, the few travelers who get off here come to find the Wanggu Waterfall.
+For hiking enthusiasts, there's also a Wanggu Waterfall nearby, just about 10 minutes from the station.
+From Wanggu Station, head towards the Qinghe Broken Bridge, crossing the newly built asphalt road over the railway; it takes about 5 minutes to reach the entrance of the Wanggu Waterfall Trail.
+The Wanggu Waterfall Trail was the early route for residents traveling between Lingjiao and Shifen, with a total length of about 500 meters.
+Except for a short steep section at the trail entrance, most of the path is a gentle forest trail where you can enjoy the four-tiered Wanggu Waterfall group along the way.
+The rich ecology along the trail allows you to appreciate the beauty of the mountains and forests.